How to Make Flaky Tender Pie Crust

 With a knife, cut the butter and shortening into smaller pieces before adding to the flour.

 The recipe for Flaky Tender Pie Crust is very 'short', this means it has a high proportion of fat to flour.
-It uses butter for flavor and shortening for flakiness.
+The recipe uses butter for flavor and shortening for flakiness.

 For butter, if it's available, use a butter with a higher-fat content (and thus lower-water ratio) such as Plugra or Land O' Lakes Ultra Creamy Butter.
 If a higher-fat butter isn't available however, just use a good-quality butter such as Land O' Lakes.
 Do cut the butter into smaller pieces before distributing over the flour to cut in.